 Subsequent to January 1, 2020, loans acquired in a business combination that have experienced more-than-insignificant deterioration in credit quality since origination are considered PCD loans.
-At the acquisition date, an estimate of expected credit losses is made for groups of PCD loans with similar risk characteristics.
+At the acquisition date, an estimate of expected credit losses is made for groups of PCD loans with similar risk characteristics and individual PCD loans without similar risk characteristics.
 This initial ACL is allocated to individual PCD loans and added to the purchase price or acquisition date fair values to establish the initial amortized cost basis of the PCD loans.
 As the initial ACL is added to the purchase price, there is no credit loss expense recognized upon acquisition of a PCD loan.
 Any difference between the unpaid principal balance of PCD loans and the amortized cost basis is considered to relate to noncredit factors and results in a discount or premium.
 Discounts and premiums are recognized through interest income on a level-yield method over the life of the loans.